 Children who are removed from their homes receive out-of-home services.
 These children could live in licensed foster homes or be placed with a relative.
-Children also can be placed with someone who is neither a licensed foster parent or a relative.
+Children also can be placed with someone who is neither a licensed foster parent nor a relative.
 These caregivers, often neighbors or friends of the families, are called non-relative caregivers.

-We work closely with our four Child Placing Agencies – Camelot Community Care, 4KIDS of the Treasure Coast, Mount Bethel Human Services and Place of Hope – to ensure ongoing recruitment training and licensing of quality foster homes.
+We work closely with our four Child Placing Agencies – Camelot Community Care, 4KIDS of the Treasure Coast, Prevention Central and Place of Hope – to ensure ongoing recruitment training and licensing of quality foster homes.

 For more information on our foster care services, click here.